nathvi/Akka.NET_Beginner_To_Pro/What in Tarnation is Akka.Net?.md

-# What in Tarnation is Akka.Net?
+# What in Tarnation is Akka.NET?
-Akka.Net is a port of the original Akka project.
-At a high level it hopes to
+Akka.Net is a .NET port of the original Akka project.
+It hopes to cure cancer, AIDS, and all economic woes.

-# Why should I care about Akka.Net?
+# Why should I care about Akka.NET?
+You want humanity to continue